ScottKirvan/Dennis/README.md

 # Dennis - Unreal Static Mesh Asset

-> **Warning** This is an asset exported from Unreal Engine 5.2 Preview and uses the experimental Substance Shading Subsystem.
-No compatibility, forwards or backwards should be assume.
+> **Warning** This is an asset exported from **Unreal Engine 5.2 Preview 1** and uses the experimental Substance Shading Subsystem.
+No compatibility, forwards or backwards should be assumed. :-)

 ## License